amphora/slack-to-glue-webhook/README.md

 - `glue_id`: The Glue.ai identifier for this service
 - `thread_id`: The thread identifier for message threading
-- `target_url`: The endpoint URL to forward processed webhooks
+- `webhook_url`: The endpoint URL to forward processed webhooks
 - `description`: Optional description of the service

 ## Environment Variables